hn3000/loremicon/README.md

 - bookmarkable image urls
 - pseudo random images
-- uses node-canvas
+- uses `node-canvas` and `express`
 - simple frontend to try out the service is at /help-me/
-- if you want really permanent permalinks to the images, you should host this yourself somewhere
+- if you want really permanent permalinks to the images, you should host this yourself somewhere, a dockerfile is included

 A service to create random but bookmarkable placeholder images.